sumo300/tfdash/README.md

 ### Microsoft.PowerShell_profile.ps1

 This is an example PowerShell profile that can be used as-is if you don't already have one.
 If you have PowerTab, you can get tab-completion as the commands follow recommended naming practices ([Verb]-[Prefix][Noun] - Get-TfsStatus).
-Unfortunately, the aliases added to the example profile will not get tab completion with PowerTab enabled without some modification.
-Jason M. Archer may have added alias support, but you'll need to grab a bleeding-edge version most likely.
-Check out [his StackOverflow answer][1] to my question on the topic.
+Unfortunately, the aliases added to the example profile will not get tab completion with PowerTab enabled [without some modification][1].

 ### prompt